 Pendik - Trieste:

 Pendik-Trieste vessels depart 6 days a week from Pendik Terminal to Trieste and from Trieste to Pendik.
 Many transport companies from Istanbul and Anatolia use Pendik Ro-Ro terminal which is built on 103,000 square meters.
 Pendik Ro-Ro Terminal also has a fuel station that provides tax-free fuel to international transport companies that are entitled to use tax-free fuel as export subsidies.
-Vessels departing from Pendik on Saturdays also make a call at Port of Ancona.
+Vessels departing from Pendik on Thursdays and Saturdays also make a call at Port of Bari.

 Ambarlı - Trieste: